August 19-26, 2017

 Angel Barco, Instituto de Neurociencias de Alicante, Spain

-Ian Maze, Friedman Brain Institute, Icahn School of Medicine at Mount Sinai, New York, USA
+Ian Maze, Icahn School of Medicine at Mount Sinai, New York, USA

 Neuroepigenetics in the Human Brain

-Many cellular constituents in the human brain permanently exit from the cell cycle during pre- or early postnatal development, but little is known about epigenetic regulation of neuronal and glial epigenomes during maturation and aging, including changes in mood and psychosis spectrum disorders and other cognitive or emotional disease.
+Many cellular constituents in the human brain permanently exit from the cell cycle during pre- or early postnatal development, but little is known about epigenetic regulation of neuronal and glial epigenomes during maturation and aging, including changes in cognitive and psychiatric disease.
 Normal brain development and function is dependent on highly regulated mechanisms governing DNA cytosine methylation and hydroxymethylation, and probably more than 100 residue-specific histone modifications associated with gene expression and silencing and various other functional chromatin states.
-Equally important is the 3-dimensional organization of the chromosomal material inside the cell nucleus, with chromosomal loopings potentially bypassing hundreds of kilobases on the linear genome to enable promoter-enhancer interactions and other mechanisms important for transcriptional regulation.
-Combined exploration of epigenomic and chromosomal conformation maps with the genetic risk maps of psychiatric disorders is likely to illuminate the role of regulatory non-coding sequences in the neurobiology of psychosis.
+Equally important is the 3-dimensional organization of the chromosomal material inside the cell nucleus, commonly referred to as the 3D Genome, with chromosomal loopings potentially bypassing hundreds of kilobases on the linear genome to enable promoter-enhancer interactions and other mechanisms important for transcriptional regulation.
+Combined exploration of epigenomic and 3D genome chromosomal conformation maps maps is likely to illuminate the role of regulatory non-coding sequences in neuropsychiatric disease.

 The epigenetics of the central nervous system: implications for cognition and cognitive disorders